Yellow line (road marking): Ireland

+Israel

+The right shoulders of the road are marked with a yellow solid line.

 New Zealand

 A solid yellow centre line must not be crossed except to turn into or out of a driveway.
 A broken yellow line next to the kerb indicates no stopping, while a broken yellow centre line indicates you are approaching a solid yellow centre line.
 A perpendicular yellow line at an intersection indicates a compulsory stop.

 Philippines

 In the Philippines, solid single yellow lines in some cities indicate bus lanes or bicycle lanes, which are restricted lanes for use solely by those vehicles.
 It is forbidden for vehicles on either side to cross the line.
 In certain areas, solid lines may give way to segmented single yellow lines which indicate that private vehicles may cross or merge into the bus lane, though buses are still forbidden from merging the other way.
 Buses still retain right-of-way in such cases.

 Norway

 Yellow lines are used to indicate that traffic on the other side of the line is going in the opposite direction.
 A solid yellow line indicates that crossing it to overtake is not allowed.
 A segmented yellow line, with a ratio of 3:1 of segment length to space length, indicates that crossing it to overtake is allowed, but may be dangerous, and caution should be exerted.
 A segmented yellow line, with a ratio of 1:3 of segment length to space length, indicates that crossing it to overtake is allowed.
 When there is a combined line, all the same rules apply to the line on the side closest to the driver.

 Yellow lines can be used to designate the median regardless of if there is a physical barrier between the two combined lines.
 Yellow lines are also used on ramps and one-way roads, along the left edge of the road.